Yuma248/MELFUwgrs-/README.md

                 bedmarkrep: <This step will mask repeat regions in the genome>

                 snpcalling: <This step will use ANGSD to simultaneously call and genotype SNP>

+                snpcalling2: <This step will use BCFTOOLS to simultaneously call and genotype SNP>

                 filtering: <This step will use vcftools to filter SNPs, I recommend using this automatically to have an idea of your data, but play with the parameters if you have the time>

 # Scripts